brucereier/hacknc2024/README.md

 1. Cloud Cover Display
 - When users view an event, there will be an icon and text explaining the weather forcast of both the time and place of the event.
+2. Light Pollution Display
+- When users view an event, there will be a link that will bring them to a view of the light pollution Bortle level at and around the location of the event